Malappuram: Education

-The city has several educational institutions from the school level to higher education.
-Kendriya Vidyalaya, Malappuram, Jawahar Navodaya Vidyalaya, Malappuram, Malabar Special Police HSS, Government Girls Higher secondary school, Govt.
-Boys, St.Gemmas HSS, Islahiya HSS, A.U.P School, Sree Arunodaya Vidya Nigethan etc. to name a few schools.
+The town has several educational institutions from the school level to higher education.
+These include Kendriya Vidyalaya, Malappuram, Jawahar Navodaya Vidyalaya, Malappuram, and Malabar Special Police HSS.
 Government College, Malappuram, which is the oldest college in the district started in 1972, College of Applied Science Malappuram started in 1987 and Govt.
-College for Women, Malappuram started in the year 2015 along with many other private colleges serves the higher educational purpose.
-Govt.TTI, Malappuram, MCT TTI and Fazfari TTI are few teachers training institutes.
+College for Women, Malappuram started in the year 2015, serve the higher educational purpose.
+Govt.
+TTI, Malappuram, MCT TTI and Fazfari TTI are teacher training institutes.
 MCT College of Legal Studies, one of the two law colleges in the district is located in the city.

 The Regional Directorate of Higher Secondary Education and Regional Office (Malabar) of State Open School are located in the city inside the Civil Station.

 The district plays a significant role in the higher education sector of the state.
 It is home to two of the main universities in the state- the University of Calicut centered at Tenhipalam which was established in 1968 as the second university in Kerala, and the Thunchath Ezhuthachan Malayalam University centered at Tirur which was established in the year 2012.
 AMU Malappuram Campus, one of the three off-campus centres of Aligarh Muslim University (AMU) is situated in Cherukara, which was established by the AMU in 2010.
 An off-campus of the English and Foreign Languages University functions at Panakkad.
 The district is also home to a subcentre of Kerala Agricultural University at Thavanur, and a subcentre of Sree Sankaracharya University of Sanskrit at Tirunavaya.
 The headquarters of Darul Huda Islamic University is at Chemmad, Tirurangadi.
 INKEL Greens at Malappuram provides an educational zone with the industrial zone.
 Eranad Knowledge City at Manjeri is a first of its kind project in the state.
 The MES College of Engineering, Kuttippuram, is the first established engineering college under the self financing sector in Kerala, an urban campus that extends more than a mile (1.6 km) alongside the Bharathappuzha river.
 The KCAET at Thavanur established in 1963, is the only agricultural engineering institute in the state.
-The Govt Ayurveda Research Institute for Mental Disease at Pottippara near Kottakkal is the only government Ayurvedic mental hospital in Kerala.
+The Govt.
+Ayurveda Research Institute for Mental Disease at Pottippara near Kottakkal is the only government Ayurvedic mental hospital in Kerala.
 It is also the first of its type under the public sector in the country.
 The Government of Kerala has proposed to establish one more university, the Ayurveda University, at Kottakkal.

-The district has the most schools as well as most number of students in Kerala as per the school statistics of 2019–20.
+The district has the most schools as well as the most number of students in Kerala as per the school statistics of 2019–20.
 There are 898 Lower primary schools, 363 Upper primary schools, Besides these, there are 120 CBSE schools and 3 ICSE schools.